 The end of the rod was fitted with a mirror and placed a few millimeters from the floor of the model to simulate a view from a human height.

-Martin Schulz Van Treeck is part of a lineage of architects who had the approach to place themselves from the point of view of the human like, to quote only one of very present in my architecture blog, Le Corbusier.
+Martin Schulz Van Treeck is part of a line of architects who had the approach to place themselves from the point of view of the human.

 You may also be interested in: